-If you’ve ever been on a set, you know how important it is to stay quiet when the 1st assistant director signals action.
+If you’ve ever been on a set, you know how important it is to stay quiet when action is called.
 Unfortunately, there are some sounds that can’t be controlled.
-Planes overhead, unexpected cast or crew coughs, or even car horns, all contribute to the need for re-recording sound.
+Planes overhead, a crew member coughs, or even car horns, all contribute to the need for re-recording sound.
 So what is ADR in film and are there any other reasons you might want to use it?

 What is ADR in film?